Article by Angela Haldane

 Some people respond to zinc supplementation – you can check for signs of zinc deficiency by looking for white flecks on your nails or a metallic taste in your mouth.
 Or poor sense of taste and smell.

-Identify what makes your soul sing, whether it be a CD, or a bike ride and make it happen.
+Identify what makes your soul sing, whether it be a good playlist, or a bike ride and make it happen.
 With a holistic approach, things should improve.